sunfounder/esp32-starter-kit/docs/source/micropython/python_start/upload_libraries.rst

     .. image:: img/th_upload.png

 #.
-Now you will see the files you just uploaded inside your drive ``Raspberry Pi Pico``.
+Now you will see the files you just uploaded inside your drive ``MicroPython device``.

     .. image:: img/th_done.png